SCUT-ShiXian/AL_DGCNN/README.md

 ## Download training, validation and testing data for ShapeNet dataset.
 Run prepareDataset.sh

+## Cluster Superpoints
+We provide cluster_demo.py in ./Superpoint_Cluster.
+Before training you nee to cluster and save superpoints for all samples.

 ## Active Training
 Run training script at ./RandomSamp/train_DGCNN_SP_AL.py